 Stormy Daniels Files Suit, Claims NDA Invalid Because Trump Didn't Sign At The XXX

-President Trump's proclivity for putting his name on buildings, steaks, ties and certificates is well known.
+President Trump's proclivity for putting his name on buildings, steaks, ties and certificates is well-known.
 But former adult film actress Stormy Daniels says he failed to put his name on their contract.

-Daniels, whose given name is Stephanie Clifford, filed a civil suit against President Trump on Tuesday alleging the non-disclosure agreement she signed just days before the 2016 election, is invalid because it's missing Trump's signature.
+Daniels, whose given name is Stephanie Clifford, filed a civil suit against President Trump on Tuesday alleging the nondisclosure agreement she signed just days before the 2016 election is invalid because it's missing Trump's signature.

 The suit alleges Trump "purposely did not sign the agreement so he could later, if need be, publicly disavow any knowledge of the 'Hush Agreement' " or the affair.